What is Deployment Frequency in DORA Metrics?

 One deployment per week is standard.
 However, it also depends on the type of product.

 Note that this is the first key metric.
 If the team takes the wrong approach in the first step, it can lead to the degradation of other DORA metrics as well.
+Lead time for changes is another key DORA metric closely related to deployment frequency, reflecting the speed and efficiency of delivering code from commit to production.

 With Typo, you can improve dev efficiency with DORA metrics.